 SOM was one of the first design and engineering firms to join the World Green Building Council’s Net Zero Carbon Buildings Commitment.
-We are well on our way to meeting our 2030 target: all of our global operations will achieve net-zero carbon.
+In 2022, we became a net zero emissions business, through a combination of strategies to reduce emissions across our global operations, bolstered by carbon offsets.
+We are well on our way to meeting our 2030 target: all of our global operations will achieve net zero whole life carbon without offsets.
 Among the other climate pledges that SOM has made are the AIA 2030 Commitment, the China Accord, and the SE2050 Commitment, which mandate stringent sustainability results for the projects that we deliver.
 As a member of the United Nations’ Race to Zero campaign, we are reinforcing these commitments in all aspects of our practice.

 The built environment accounts for 40 percent of carbon emissions worldwide.
 Imagine the impact if we could bring that number to zero.
 As an interdisciplinary design firm, we are channeling all of our expertise and resources to reach this goal—every day, our architects, engineers, and urban planners team up to meet the challenge.
 We approach every design project as an opportunity to accelerate the transition to a net zero carbon future, where human wellbeing and planetary health go hand-in-hand.

 Through our built projects, our research initiatives, and our role as advocates in our industry and beyond, we are working to advance a net zero carbon built environment—and to create a more livable future for everyone.

 We are building on decades of environmental leadership